David Stav: Biography

 Stav was born in Jerusalem, the son of Shmuel Dov Stav, a librarian at the Yeshurun synagogue, and Idel (Hadassa), the daughter of Rabbi Gedaliah Moshe Goldman, the Rebbe of Zvhil.
 He studied at Yeshivat Bnei Akiva Nativ Meir and later at Mercaz HaRav Yeshiva, under Rabbi Avraham Shapira, whom he views as his rabbi.
 He was ordained as a religious judge at the kollel in Psagot.
 He enlisted in the IDF through the Hesder Mercaz program and served for eight months in the Armored Corps.

 In 1986 he began to serve as lecturer at the Or Etzion Yeshiva and as rabbi of the moshav Bnei Darom.
 In the years 1992 to 1994 he served as rabbi in the national religious community and yeshiva dean in Antwerp, Belgium.
 In 1998 he founded Yeshivat Hesder Petah Tikva together with Rabbi Yuval Cherlow.
 In this period he began to serve as rabbi of Shoham.
 In the years 1996-1998 he was the rabbi of the Ma'aleh School of Television, Film and the Arts.

 Following the Rabin assassination, he established the Tzohar organization, together with Rabbi Yuval Cherlow, Rabbi Rafi Feuerstein, and other rabbis.
 Since 2009 he has served as the organization's chairman.

 Rabbi Stav was ordained by Rabbi Avraham Shapira.
 He served as a judge at the conversion court of Rabbi Chaim Druckman and as a judge at the Rabbinical Court in the Tel Aviv district.
 In 2008 he ran in the elections for the Chief Rabbinate Council, but was not elected.

 In 2013 he ran for the position of Chief Rabbi of Israel but was not elected.
 His candidacy was opposed by some Haredi rabbis due to Rabbi Stav's perception as a liberal, as being too lenient in Halakhic matters.
 In one instance, he was assaulted by Haredi yeshiva students when leaving a wedding.

 From 2015 to 2018, he served as co-chair of Ohr Torah Stone institutes alongside Rabbi Shlomo Riskin.

+Personal life

-He is married to Aviva and has nine children.
+He is married to Aviva and has nine children (5 boys and 4 girls).